slevithan/parseuri/README.md

 ## Breaking changes

-Version 2 was a major, breaking change that probably requires updating URI part names in your code.
-See details in the [release notes](https://github.com/slevithan/parseuri/releases/tag/v2.0.0) and compare results on the [demo page](https://slevithan.github.io/parseuri/demo/?compareV1=true&friendlyMode=true).
-Version 3 was a small update published on npm as pure ESM.
+Version 2 was a major, breaking change that might require updating URI part names in your code and/or providing `'friendly'` as a second argument to preserve the previous default handling of relative paths.
+See details in the [v2 release notes](https://github.com/slevithan/parseuri/releases/tag/v2.0.0), and compare results with v1.2.2 on the [demo page](https://slevithan.github.io/parseuri/demo/?compareV1=true&friendlyMode=true).
+Version 3 was a minor update published on npm as pure ESM.

 ## Compared to the `URL` constructor